 After only 300 feet or so from the trailhead, look for an opening in the woods on the right side of the trail.

-Here, I found a short unofficial herd path which lead me down to this sea-level view of Storm King Mountain across the Hudson.
+Here, I found a short unofficial herd path which lead me down to this wonderful sea-level view of Storm King Mountain across the Hudson.

 Hiking Breakneck Ridge: The Climb